How Richard Coles became the loveliest I’m a Celebrity contestant ever

 As was the case in his heart-to-heart with influencer GK Barry, during which the pair spoke about sexuality and the church.
 “I’ve never given it a moment’s twinge of anxiety over whether God thought [being gay] was alright or not,” he assured Barry, who, to make matters even more sentimental, had only just opened up about her own coming out earlier on in the series.
 “Also, I was not the first.
 Sometimes I look at documents from the early church, or the church of the middle ages and I just think… so gay.”
 There’s that Coles sense of humour.
 (Asked what his worst fear is, the reverend deadpanned: “Being fat on television.”)

 It seems the same could be said for many of the celebrities.
-Certainly, fellow fan favourite Love Island’s Maura Higgins took a shine to the former vicar when the duo were thrown into the jungle together – and straight into a hilarious hijinx involving deceit and duplicity – two things the Rev is alarmingly good at.
-“Every year there’s the friendship no one expected and this year it’s Maura Higgins and reverend Richard Coles,” wrote one person on Twitter in an apt summary of the public consensus surrounding the pair.
+Certainly, fellow fan favourite Love Island’s Maura Higgins took a shine to the former vicar when the duo were thrown into the jungle together – and straight into hilarious high jinks involving deceit and duplicity – two things the Rev is alarmingly good at.
+“Every year there’s the friendship no one expected and this year it’s Maura Higgins and reverend Richard Coles,” wrote one person on X (Twitter) in an apt summary of the public consensus surrounding the pair.

 Earlier this year, Coles completed a seven-month tour around the UK, called Borderline National Trinket.
 If things continue the way they’ve been going, he may well be leaving the jungle a fully-fledged national treasure.
 After all, Coles has already got a Strictly Come Dancing stint under his belt – and that’s half the battle.